 - 1 orange, sliced into half moons, for garnish

 - Fill as large a glass as you have three-fourths full of ice.

 - Pour in liquors first, then add equal parts of each fruit juice until the glass is full.

 - Garnish with an orange slice and a maraschino cherry.

-- And don’t forget, sip through TWO straws!
+- And for the real Pat O’Brien’s experience, sip through TWO straws!

 1 liquid ounce equals 1 standard jigger or 2 tablespoons.